beaditii/Learning_management_system/README.md

 My Account:
              1. Add/update/edit/delete profile picture, name, email address
 2. Change Password
-3. Enrolled Courses: when you click on  this will directly go to course access page 4.Log out
+3. Enrolled Courses: when you click on  this will directly go to the course access page 4.Log out

 Course Page:

-1.If you haven’t purchased the video you won’t get all the information e.g. video URL, video source code 2.Highly protected
+1. If you haven’t purchased the video you won’t get all the information e.g. video URL, video source code
+2. Highly protected
-3.For video play, we will use a platform named Video Cipher which platform is giving us JRM encryption.
+3. For video play, we will use a platform named Video Cipher which gives us JRM encryption.
 Using this encryption in this video player you cannot record this video or take screenshots, you cannot download this video.
-4.Users can order the course by clicking on Buy this course 5.Users can pay with AfterPay, the US back cash app, a lot of payment gateway, and Gpay.
+4. Users can order the course by clicking on Buy this course
+5. Users can pay with AfterPay, the US back cash app, a lot of payment gateway, and Gpay.
 We will implement a stripe element for this.